py2ai/py2ai.github.io/_posts/2022-05-28-Learn-Python-Part-01.md

 ### Summary

 We saw that we can either run Python script via interpretor or using python file.
-Throughout this course we will continue to use anyone of them.
+Throughout this course we will continue to use anyone of them...